ben-albrecht/modules/README.md

 ## Additions to bashrc

-* module use <directory that contains all module directories>
+* module use <directory that contains all module directory>